 - 1. Graduate programs at SNU will be developed and maintained by the rigor and attention of faculty leadership. - 2.
-Graduate education at SNU is primarily achieved through relationships between faculty mentors and graduate learners. - 3.
-Graduate learning and graduate learner development occurs best when faculty are working closely with learners, providing expectations and support. - 4.
-Graduate program development and maintenance at SNU is best supported through the partnerships between the Graduate Council, department chairs, Program Directors, VPAA-PGS, and the Office of Graduate Studies. - 5.
-Graduate education at SNU is most productive when attentive and competent staff in the program offices and all university offices and resource departments administratively supports faculty and learners. - 6.
+Graduate education at SNU is primarily achieved through relationships between faculty mentors and graduate students. - 3.
+Graduate learning and graduate student development occur best when faculty are working closely with students, providing expectations and support. - 4.
+Graduate program development and maintenance at SNU is best supported through the partnerships between the Graduate Council, Department Chairs, Program Directors, and the VPAA-PGS. - 5.
+Graduate education at SNU is most productive when attentive and competent staff in the program offices and all university offices and resource departments administratively supports faculty and students. - 6.
 Graduate programs at SNU will be at their best when every employee in Graduate Studies recognizes their essential role in supporting graduate education.